 \textbf{N-Gram} filtering is a standard technique for identifying repeated substrings and is widely used for large-scale deduplication.
 Following industry practice \cite{ref5}, we apply an $n=13$ n-gram filter to detect anomalous repetition patterns introduced by watermarking.

-\textbf{Compression Ratio (CR)} are effective for detecting unnatural or anomalies text segments, which often exhibit lower compressibility relative to natural language \cite{ref53, ref54}.
+\textbf{Compression Ratio (CR)} is effective for detecting unnatural or anomalous text segments, which often exhibit lower compressibility relative to natural language \cite{ref53}.
 We adopt the Zlib compression ratio and flag potential watermarks by identifying disproportionate increases in compressed length at the subsequence level, which typically indicate appended artificial content.

 \textbf{Embedding Cosine Similarity (CS)} captures semantic proximity in representation space.
 We encode each sequence using the \textit{all-MiniLM-L6-v2} model \cite{ref55}, aggregate token embeddings via mean pooling, and apply L2 normalization.
 For each sequence, we compute cosine similarity to all others and estimate local embedding density as the mean similarity to its $K$ nearest neighbors.
 Extremely high or low density values correspond to duplicated or semantically anomalous samples and are therefore flagged.